Medical Malpractice Lawyers in Raleigh

 “was not in accordance with the standards of practice among members of the same health care profession with similar training and experience situated in the same or similar communities under the same or similar circumstances at the time of the alleged act.”

-Evaluating the standard of care is a complex task that requires extensive investigation into the unique facts of a case, assessment of medical records and evidence, and insight from medical expert witnesses who can attest to the standards of a particular health care profession or specialty.
+Evaluating the standard of care for a medical lawsuit is a complex task that requires extensive investigation into the unique facts of a case, assessment of medical records and evidence, and insight from medical expert witnesses who can attest to the standards of a particular health care profession or specialty.

 Elements of a Medical Malpractice Claim